rulewis/journey-optimizer.en/help/using/allow-list.md

 role: User
 level: Intermediate
 ---
-# Allow list {#allow-list}
+# Allowed list {#allow-list}

-As a user, I should be able to define my safe sending list (Allowed list) on a per sandbox basis wherein I should have the flexibility to put individual email addresses or domains so that only those individual recipients OR domains receive the emails.
-This should work in case of test mails as well as published journeys.
+It is now possible to define a specific sending-safe list at the [sandbox](administration/sandboxes.md) level.

-This needs to be a safe environment where there is no risk of sending out messages to profiles inadvertently.
+This allows you to have a safe environment, for testing purpose for example (on a non-production instance, where mistakes can occur), where you have no risk of sending out unwanted messages to your customers.

-Use case:
-In Non Prod - Allow emails only to customer or Adobe or partners domains.
-This allows work on non prod instances to be free from the risk of sending out emails by mistake to customers.
-As non-prod is used for development, mistakes are likely.

-Brands may want to test partial production setup in test sandboxes.
-They will onboard real customer data to test out something, but they wont want to send to these real customer profiles.
-They are asking for allow list for these sandboxes, which will only allow sending to domains and addresses in this list.
-We shouldn’t hardcode the Allowlist so adobe domain or customer domain shouldn’t matter to us.
-We should only read what is mentioned in allowed list.
-Prod sandboxes – we will have to think how to treat allow list here.
-We don’t need allow list in prod sandbox.
-Allow list should be at sandbox level
-I think we should over-ride test profile and honor only allow list.
-Partners/consultants don’t want to send mails accidentally to real customer addresses / production addresses.
-They may try out some workflows related to customers in their setups and wont want to accidentally send to those addresses ever.
-So they want an allow list of emails or domains.
-Example Adobe consulting domain can only send emails to Adobe domains or partner instances can send to partner domains etc.

-Suppression service to support ADD/Delete/Get capabilities for the allowed list.
+The **Allowed list** enables you to specify individual email addresses or domains that will be the only recipients or domains allowed to receive the emails you are sending from a specific sandbox.

+This can prevent you from sending mails accidentally to real customer addresses when you are in a testing environment.

-Add/Delete/Get operations for the allowed list: user can add new email/domain to the allowed list by calling the suppression API with type=allowed:
+To add new email addresses or domains to the Allowed list, you must call the suppression API with the ALLOWED value for the listType attribute.
+For example:

 ![](assets/allow-list-api.png)

-Same goes for delete and fetch operations.
-(Suppression APIs  with type=allowed.)
+You can perform the Add, Delete and Get operations.

 Allowed list and suppression list logic:
 When a user call the suppressed API to verify which emails/domains from the list are suppressed: